brennan252/VR-Store-Builder/README.md

 ## Adaption To Liquid Template
 This builder was adapted to create a Shopify custom VR Display section.
+Code for the section is in the 'vr-display.liquid' file.

+A sample site is [here](https://vr-builder-test-store.myshopify.com).
+Give password 'virtual' and go to the 'Shop In Vr' section in the menu.

-Code for the section is in the 'vr-display.liquid' file. the 'theme.liquid' was editted to only include the header on the custom page for the vr-display section (instead of both the header and footer -- which all other pages include).
+The 'theme.liquid' was editted to only include the header on the custom page for the vr-display section (instead of both the header and footer -- which all other pages include).
 Some css tweaks may be needed depending on the theme.

 ## About
 The VRStoreBuilder provides the templateBuild() function which generates a static AFRAME website bundle for a VR webstore.